yikang-li/PasteGAN/README.md

 	- visualization: functions to visualize the results
 	- common.py: common functions/tools used in the project
 	- ...
-- scripts: Scripts used for data proprocessing / project setup / data downloading
+- scripts: scripts used for data proprocessing / project setup / data downloading
 - models: (commond functions can be placed here and detailed module/models should be place in the correponding folders)
 	- utils: model-related utilities
 	- modules: Basic modules used in the model